 Singapore is well known as a stopover destination, but it has a lot more to offer than you may think.
 Parks, nightlife, skyscrapers, local and international food, shopping, museums, you name it!
 So before you take off, make sure to take note of my top 9 must do’s for Making the Most of a Singapore Stopover.

 Firstly, grab yourself a Singapore Tourist Pass.
 These passes give you unlimited rides on bus and train journeys for the number of days you select and for most places you are likely to want to visit, making it very easy and less expensive to get around town.
 You can pick one up at the service desk at the airport station and at selected stations in the city too.

 So you’re ready to start exploring!
-Well your first port of call should be to hop on over to the National Museum for a brief history of Singapore.
+Well your first port of call should be to hop on over to the National Museum of Singapore for a brief history.
 It’s always good to start by learning a little about a new country and Singapore does a fantastic job of making it feel less like a history lesson and very much interesting!
 Don’t bypass the Peranakan Museum just around the corner either, as you get taken through the traditions and typical daily life of Peranakan people.

 I’m sure by now you’re thinking about where you can fill your belly with some good Singapore style cuisine, and I’ve got just the place!
 Let’s take the East-West Metro Line to Telok Ayer which is just a skip, hop and a jump to the popular Lau Pa Sat Food Market (also known as Telok Ayer Market).
 Just ask the friendly station staff to point you in the right direction upon exit.
 You may be surprised to find stalls of Asian influence in an old Victorian market shelter located in the cities business district – this won’t be the last interesting juxtaposition you’ll notice in Singapore.